 “Can you repeat it one more time please?”

 In The Change-Up, Bateman’s character Dave is given the arduous task of babysitting twins after switching bodies with young single man Mitch (Ryan Reynolds).
 In doing so, he reaches a revelation that pretty much sums up the perils of parenthood: “Having children, it’s like living with little mini heroin addicts.
 You know, they’re laughing one minute and then they’re crying the next and then they’re trying to kill themselves in your bathroom for no good reason.”

-When Bateman’s character mistakes a sex addict therapy session for an AA meeting, hilarity ensues the moment he starts talking about “hitting it hard”.
+Horrible Bosses 2 is a classic Bateman comedy to add to your watchlist.
+When Bateman’s character, Nick Hendricks, mistakes a sex addict therapy session for an AA meeting, hilarity ensues the moment he starts talking about “hitting it hard”.

 Juno’s dad: “This of course is Juno.”

 Bateman didn’t even need to utter a word in the singalong scene of Identity Thief to make us LOL – his face says it all.
 Pure hatred . . . not that Diana (Melissa McCarthy) noticed.

 Another signature comedy role, Jason Bateman played Ray in superhero film Hancock.
 The moment Ray bluntly explains to John Hancock (Will Smith) why he’s an a**hole is fantastic.
 “It’s not a crime to be an a**hole, but it’s very counterproductive.”

 Okay, so watching Bateman deep throat an eggnog luge in Office Christmas Party is the dumbest high-school humor ever, but don’t try and deny it makes you chuckle (just a little bit).